gsileno/bbquiz/README.md

 ```
 Multiple answer question?
 This is a wrong response.
 This is correct.
 X

 Multiple choice question?
 This is a wrong response.
 This is correct.
 X
 This is not correct as well.
 This is correct, too.
 X

 Please write an essay.

 Another question?
 No, it is enough.
 X
 Yes, please.

 ```

 output file: test.2bb
 ```
 MC	Multiple answer question?
 This is a wrong response.	incorrect	This is correct.	correct
-MC	Multiple choice question?
-This is a wrong response.	incorrect	This is correct.	correct	This is not correct as well.	incorrect	This is correct, too.
-X	incorrect
+MA	Multiple choice question?
+This is a wrong response.	incorrect	This is correct.	correct	This is not correct as well.	incorrect	This is correct, too.	correct
 ESS	Please write an essay.
 MC	Another question?
-No, it is enough.
-X	incorrect	Yes, please.	incorrect
+No, it is enough.	correct	Yes, please.	incorrect
 ```

 ## Usage